-The amount available for drawdown under the Revolving Credit Facility is computed on the net operating income and the appraised values of the secured properties, up to a maximum of \$300.0 million and U.S. \$60.0 million, subject to achieving a minimum occupancy threshold by the secured investment properties.
-As at December 31, 2020, the REIT had \$254 million and U.S. \$59.1 million outstanding balance on the Revolving Credit Facility, and was compliant with all financial covenants.
+The amount available for drawdown under the Revolving Credit Facility is set by the net operating income and the appraised values of the secured properties, at December 31, 2023, up to a maximum of \$252.0 million and U.S. \$43.7 million, subject to achieving a minimum occupancy threshold by the secured properties.
+As at December 31, 2023, there was \$249.8 million and U.S, \$43.7 million outstanding on the Revolving Credit Facility, which was compliant with its financial covenants.

-The ability of the REIT to borrow under the Revolving Credit Facility remains subject to the limitations on the ability of the REIT to incur indebtedness contained in the Declaration of Trust.
+The ability of the REIT to borrow under the Revolving Credit Facility remains subject to the limitations on indebtedness in the Declaration of Trust.
 The Revolving Credit Facility provides the REIT with flexibility to add or remove properties from the borrowing base, subject to compliance with certain conditions.